 What is the GMO Record?The term ‘GMO Record’ is shorthand for Record of GMO and GM Product Dealings (Part 9, Division 6, Gene Technology Act 2000).

 The GMO Record contains information on all genetically modified organism (GMO) dealings approved by, or notified to, the Gene Technology Regulator (the Regulator) or specified in an Emergency Dealing Determination.

 The purpose of the GMO Record is to provide the Australian public with ready access to information about GMOs and GM product dealings in Australia.

-Australia is, we understand, the only country in the world to make such a comprehensive Record available to the general community.
-This Record is a substantive demonstration of the openness and transparency which underpins the
+Australia is the only country in the world to make such a comprehensive record available to the general community.

 The GMO Record is a very important part of the openness and transparency of the regulatory system for GMOs that has been operating in Australia since 21 June 2001.